What Is a Neonatal Nurse?

 How Much Do Neonatal Nurses Make?

-It takes 2-4 years for nurses to complete an accredited program and qualify for RN licensure.
-After obtaining a license, RNs need two or more years of experience to earn CCRN (Neotatal) certification.
+It typically takes nurses 2-4 years to complete an accredited program and qualify for RN licensure.
+Some hospitals require prospective neonatal nurses to log at least one year of clinical experience before entering this specialty.
+RNs need two or more years of neonatal nurse experience to receive CCRN (Neonatal) certification.